 There are about 10,000 parking meters, 10 parking garages, and 66 lots available for parking in Miami Beach.
 If you display a disabled parking permit you can park free in any of those locations.
 For everyone else, the cost of parking meters, garages, and lots vary by location and popularity.

-If you want to make sure your next outing in Miami Beach comes with affordable and easy parking read on for some great Miami Beach parking tips.
+Whether you are a Miami native or a recent resident, figuring out Miami and its neighborhoods can be slightly challenging.
+If you want to make sure your next outing in Miami Beach comes with affordable and easy parking, read on for some great Miami Beach parking tips.

 City of Miami Beach Parking